GeneseeValleyCalligraphyGuild/gvcalligraphy.org/src/pages/index.md

 We meet on the First Wednesday of each month at 7:00 PM,.
 We welcome prospective new members to attend a meeting before joining.
 The programs are varied and cover topics of interest to the lettering artist.

+Have you always wondered about calligraphy and didn’t know who to ask?
+Are you looking to take up a new hobby that is relaxing and meaningful?
+Do you want to get away from computer generated mailings and send a hand lettered envelope to a relative or friend?
+Guild members will be on hand to answer questions and share resources with you.

 - - -

 **This year is our 40th Anniversary and we are planning many activities to celebrate.**

+**February 1**- Join us at the Perinton Community Center on Turk Hill Road for a fun evening exploring simple folded paper book and simple letters!
+Our guild presenter will show the group assembled different formats of folded books including accordion, pocket and meander books.
+Have fun later using them for birthday cards, photo albums or a journal.
+Simple monoline letter instruction will be included in the evening's program.
+There is no limit to the imagination!

 Second Saturdays at the Perinton Community Center or Barnes & Noble, Field trips to the RIT Cary Library and other locations are just a few of our activities.
 See our [Meetings](https://www.gvcalligraphy.org/meetings) page for the latest schedule.